 I will say that the 551-1 is immaculate.
 Benchmade did an absolutely beautiful job with the knife, and I can easily see where the extra money went.
 They didn’t just slap on some G10 handles, they considered every aspect of the original Griptilian and tweaked it when building the 551-1.
 It’s a wonderful knife.
 If you have the money and interest, then my suggestion is to spring for the G-10 version.
 With that said, the original 551 is still as serviceable as it ever was, and remains one of my all time favorite pocket knives.

 Benchmade Griptilian vs. Mini Griptilian

 Ok, so you have decided that you want some sort of Griptilian.
 Often the hardest part is choosing between a full size and a mini.
-I recorded a comparison video for you to help make the decision a little easier (although if you aren’t careful, you will end up owning both like me.)
+I recorded a comparison video for you to help make the decision a little easier:

 At the end of the day, both the full size and Mini Grip are excellent knives.
 I can easily justify having both in my collection.
 With that said, if you have to pick one, then my blanket advice would be to buy the mini-grip if you plan on carrying it in a suburban environment (ie, if you plan to use it at work, and you work in an office).
 The full size Griptilian is a good size knife, and some will consider it threatening if you use it in public.

 Here is a size comparison with the Mini Grip:

 If you can get away with carrying a bigger knife and like bigger knives, then go for the full size Griptilian.

 Since the Griptilian is such an iconic knife, people can’t help but compare it to other knives.
 I’ve used it as a reference piece in a number of articles.